ycrc/ycrc.github.io/snippets/grace_partitions.md

         --time=01:00:00 --nodes=1 --ntasks=1 --cpus-per-task=1 --mem-per-cpu=5120
         ```

+        !!! warning "GPU jobs need GPUs!"
+            Jobs submitted to this partition  do not request a GPU by default.
+You must request one with the [`--gpus`](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) option.
         **Job Limits**

         Jobs submitted to the pi_anticevic partition are subject to the following limits: